 Rising to a staggering hundred feet on either side of the Narmada river, and soaring high above with glittering glamour, the elegant Marble Rocks of the Bhedaghat amplify the serene and lovely view of the quiet and lush green nature all around it.
 These huge rocks naturally carved with pitch black and lush green volcanic seams are a truly majestic sight during the moonlit nights enriched with the cool breeze and subtle calmness.

 Sometimes called the ‘Heaven on Earth’ and filled with pure chilled air and verdant greenery all around, the Araku Valley situated Visakhapatnam district in the beautiful Eastern Ghats.
-It is one of the lesser known tourist places and is an adventurous fun filled package complete with hills, valleys, beaches, waterfalls and much more.
+It is one of the lesser known tourist places but is one of the most beautiful places in India.
+It is an adventurous fun filled package complete with hills, valleys, beaches, waterfalls and much more.

 After all the cool and crisp places we have seen, it’s time that we move on to the enchanting heat of the blazing sun at the Thar Desert in Rajasthan.
 Located midst the scorching sun in the desert, these sand dunes of Jaisalmer play ‘Hide and Seek’ radiating vibrant beauty and riveting you with their sights throughout day and night.

-In some of the unique spots of northeastern India and one of the most beautiful places on Earth, ‘Bridges are grown, not built‘.
+In some of the unique spots of northeastern India and one of the most beautiful places in India, ‘Bridges are grown, not built‘.
 Hiding deep within the confines of Cherrapunji are exquisite treasures of nature’s charming creations.
 ‘The Abode of Clouds - Meghalaya‘ conserves this resplendent architecture of God and nature for the world to emulate.

 Majuli is a lush green environment-friendly, pristine and pollution free freshwater island in the river Brahmaputra, just 20 km from the Jorhat city.
 With a total area of 1250 sq.
 Km, Majuli is the world’s largest river island, and it attracts tourists from all over the world.
 Among one of the most surreal places in India, Majuli is also a strong contender for a place in UNESCO’s World Heritage Sites.
 Mostly inhabited by Tribals, the culture of Majuli is unique and quite interesting and is one of the key reasons why people love this place so much.
 It is also called the cultural capital of Assam.
 The festivals celebrated here are all joyous and vibrant.
 The main festival in the town of Majuli is called Raas and witnessing it is an interesting spectacle.